Help for vulnerable people

 - Homelessness support

 - Special Educational Needs and Disabilities support

-Stockport Advocacy provide advocacy support for adults over 16 with learning difficulties and disabilities who live within Stockport.
+Stockport Advocacy provides advocacy support for adults over 16 with learning difficulties and disabilities who live in Stockport.

 All Group48 and Speaking Out Group sessions have been postponed.